SoftwareAG/adabas-natural-education-package/README.md

 ## Adabas

-Short for "Adabtable Database"-- the Adabas is the Comprehensive and scalable enterprise database management system optimized for big data and designed for reliability and high performance.
+Short for "Adabtable Database"-- Adabas is the Comprehensive and scalable enterprise database management system optimized for big data and designed for reliability and high performance.
 Available for mainframe, Linux®, UNIX® and Windows® (LUW) platforms.

 http://www2.softwareag.com/corporate/products/adabas_natural/adabas/default.aspx